 - Pretty in Mink: Several furs, either modeled or owned.

 - Really Gets Around: Although nothing sexual is stated, there are jokes about Katy having several boyfriends.
+Mostly because she is dating them simultaneously.

-- Re Tool: Twice.
-A Major change in the first revival was aging Sis from about seven to fifteen (although Katy would stay the same age).
+- Retool: Twice.
+A major change in the first revival was aging Sis from about seven to fifteen (although Katy would stay the same age).

-- The Rival: Gloria and Lucki
+- The Rival: Gloria and Lucki, though Lucki and Katy have more of a Friendly Rivalry

 - Sexy Santa Dress: She's worn some in various designs.